Erdos-Projects/fall-2025-brain-tumor-diagnosis/Tumor_NoTumor_2D_ResNet18/README.md

 - Image labels (tumor/no-tumor) are determined from tumor segmentation in the original dataset.
 Images are saved in tumor and notumor directories for ease of viewing and label recovery.
 - Images are further saved into directories labeled by the modality of the measurement (T1, T1c, T2, FLAIR).
 - Image filenames contain the patient_id, longitudinal axis of the MRI cross-section (mri-axis), and the coordinate that the slice is taken from (slice).
+- Images used in the training, validation, and testing of the model are stored in a Google Drive: https://drive.google.com/drive/folders/1K2a1wk1ypiMCi0OhoNT8mHMcoaSGd0Pu?usp=drive_link

 MRIDataset.py
 - Dataset needs to be initialized with a pandas DataFrame containing patient id, path to MRI image, and a target label (1 for tumor, 0 for no-tumor).